tlswg/tls13-spec/draft-ietf-tls-tls13.md

 point format (the format for all ECDH functions is considered uncompressed).
-Peers MUST validate each other's public value Y by ensuring that the point is a valid point on the elliptic curve, and that the point does not generate a small subgroup.
+Peers MUST validate each other's public value Y by ensuring that the point is a valid point on the elliptic curve.

 For the curves secp256r1, secp384r1 and secp521r1, the appropriate
-validation procedures are defined in Section 4.3.7 of {{X962}
+validation procedures are defined in Section 4.3.7 of {{X962}}
 and alternatively in Section 5.6.2.6  of {{KEYAGREEMENT}}.
 This process consists of three steps: (1) verify that Y is not the point at infinity (O), (2) verify that for Y = (x, y) both integers are in the correct